theodo-group/LLPhant/README.md

 ## Usage

 You can use OpenAI, Mistral, Ollama or Anthropic as LLM engines.
+Here you can find a list of [supported features for each AI engine](/docusaurus/docs/features.md).

 ### OpenAI